dabao40/TheOtherRolesGMIA/README.md

 Crowded-Mod - Our implementation for 10+ player lobbies was inspired by the one from the Crowded Mod Team
 Goose-Goose-Duck - Idea for the Vulture role came from Slushiegoose
 TheEpicRoles - Idea for the first kill shield (partly) and the tabbed option menu (fully + some code), by LaicosVK DasMonschta Nova</size>";
 Town-Of-Host-Enhanced - Gradient color (full code)
-Nebula-On-The-Ship - Idea and partly code for the 24 players support

 # Translation